wclr/cycle-async-driver/README.md

 Basically in this case you:
 * probably want responses from driver be a "metastream" of responses (as they are async - witch response is a stream itself)
-* may want it either *lazy* or *eager*
+* may want it either *lazy* (start only when response$ has active subscribers) or *eager* (do request anyway immediately)
-* may want build-in standard *isolate* mechanics
+* may want build-in standard *isolate* mechanics (provided by `@cycle/isolate`)

 How do you create such driver?
-If you do it first time probably go to source code of standard [cycle HTTP driver](https://github.com/cyclejs/http/blob/master/src/http-driver.js) which basically has the same *async request/response* nature and end up with something like this for your FS readFile driver:
+If you do it first time, you probably go to source code of official [cycle HTTP driver](https://github.com/cyclejs/http/blob/master/src/http-driver.js) which basically has the same *async request/response* nature and end up with something like this for your FS readFile driver: